-- Applications submitted by Tribal Governments (federally recognized Native American Tribes) will be awarded five leveraging points. - Applicants must attach something to show proof of leveraging.
-This documentation can include: Meeting Minutes, Board Resolution, a Letter of Commitment from the Agency, etc.
+- Applications submitted by Tribal Governments (federally recognized Native American Tribes) and projects that are on Tribal Lands will be awarded five leveraging points. - Applicants must attach a signed letter of commitment indicating the amounts and sources of leveraged funds.
+Applicants may also include other documentation to substantiate leveraging, including meeting minutes from a governing body, a budget sheet, a board or council resolution, etc.